-To assist users of ICD-9-CM in interpreting and clarifying the guidelines, as well as publishing updated codes and applications, the American Hospital Association (AMA) Central Office on ICD-9-CM publishes quarterly official code advice in Coding Clinic for ICD-9-CM.
+To assist users of ICD-9-CM in interpreting and clarifying the guidelines, as well as publishing updated codes and applications, the AHA Central Office on ICD-9-CM publishes quarterly official code advice in Coding Clinic for ICD-9-CM.
 The Coding Clinic for ICD-9-CM is the approved resource to update and clarify the use of ICD-9-CM.
 The small volumes (typically about 20 pages) include clarifications of previous advice and guidelines, or new information on a specific diagnosis coding practice by means of articles and a question and answer section.

 The ICD-9-CM diagnosis code listing is updated on October 1 and April 1 (beginning April 2005).
-The ICD-9-CM Coordination and Maintenance Committee holds a public forum for requested updates and publishes a transcript of their recommendations on the CMS website and the Federal Register.
-Revisions discussed at the April and December meetings of one year generally become effective in October the following year.
-A complete listing and description of annual updates are available in Coding Clinic for ICD-9-CM the fourth quarter of each year.
+The ICD-9-CM Coordination and Maintenance Committee holds a public forum for requested updates and publishes a transcript of their recommendations on the CMS website and in the Federal Register.
+Revisions discussed at the April and December meetings generally become effective in October the following year.
+A complete listing and description of annual updates are available in Coding Clinic for ICD-9-CM during the fourth quarter of each year.

+Note: There were no new ICD-9 codes implemented in April 2006.
+The next update to ICD-9-CM will be in October 2006.
 The annual ICD-9-CM diagnosis codes update may result in updates to the list of diagnosis codes used in the CMS-HCC model.
-CMS will post a list of new codes in the CMS-HCC model annually, prior to the codes taking effect on October 1 and April 1.
+CMS posts a list of new codes in the CMS-HCC model annually, prior to the codes taking effect on October 1 and April 1.

 The ICD-9-CM coding guidelines are not updated as frequently as the list of diagnosis codes.
-The most recent official guideline revision is published in Coding Clinic for ICD-9-CM, fourth quarter, 2002.
+The most recent official guideline revision is published in Coding Clinic for ICD-9-CM, December 2005.

-5.3.1 October 2004 Update
+5.3.1 October 2005 Update

-The ICD-9-CM Coordination and Maintenance Committee made the following changes for October 1, 2004.
-The proposed rule on these changes was published in the Federal Register in May 2004, and the final rule in August 2004.
-Codes that impacted the CMS-HCC model are listed below:
+The ICD-9-CM Coordination and Maintenance Committee made changes for October 1, 2005.
+The proposed rule was published in the Federal Register in May 2005 and the final rule in August 2005.
+Code changes related to codes in the CMS-HCC model are listed below: